Skip to content

 Client Configuration

-After creating a peer, WireBuddy provides multiple options:
+After creating a peer, WireBuddy provides these actions in the peer list:

 QR Code